Supreme Court appears skeptical of blanket immunity for a former president

 President Richard Nixon, while in office, was named an unindicted co-conspirator in the Watergate scandal, but he was not prosecuted then because the Justice Department concluded that under the Constitution, a sitting president could not be criminally prosecuted.
 Once Nixon resigned in 1974, however, and was no longer protected as a sitting president, he accepted a pardon from President Gerald Ford rather than face criminal charges.

-Trump's definition of a protected official act is a broad one, as illustrated by an exchange between his lawyer, D. John Sauer, and Judge Florence Pan during arguments at the federal appeals court in Washington, D.C., earlier this year.
+Trump's definition of a protected official act is a broad one, as illustrated by an exchange between Sauer, his lawyer, and Judge Florence Pan during arguments at the federal appeals court in Washington, D.C., earlier this year.

-"Could a president order SEAL Team Six to assassinate a political rival?"
-Judge Pan asked, noting that an order given by the commander in chief to the military would be an official act.
+"Could a president order SEAL Team 6 to assassinate a political rival?"
+Pan asked, noting that an order given by the commander in chief to the military would be an official act.

 Sauer replied that a former president could not be charged for giving such an order unless he had been "impeached and convicted first."

 The three-judge appeals court panel, including two Democratic and one Republican appointee, ruled unanimously against Trump on the immunity question in February.
-Trump then appealed to the Supreme Court, though the former president will not be there today because he is required to be at his New York trial on charges that allege he falsified New York business records in order to conceal damaging information to influence the 2016 presidential election.
+Trump then appealed to the Supreme Court, though the former president was not there Thursday because he is required to be at his New York trial on charges that allege that he falsified New York business records in order to conceal damaging information to influence the 2016 presidential election.

 A test for the high court

-Although there are four pending criminal indictments against Trump, only one was before the Supreme Court on Thursday: special counsel Jack Smith's case alleging that Trump knowingly and falsely sought to prevent Biden, the duly elected president, from taking office.
+Although four criminal indictments are pending against Trump, only one was before the Supreme Court on Thursday: special counsel Jack Smith's case alleging that Trump knowingly and falsely sought to prevent Biden, the duly elected president, from taking office.

-Not so, counters Peter Keisler, a who served as a top Justice Department official in the George W. Bush administration: "You don't protect the presidency by immunizing somebody who tries to steal it."
+Not so, counters Peter Keisler, who served as a top Justice Department official in President George W. Bush's administration: "You don't protect the presidency by immunizing somebody who tries to steal it."

-Keisler has joined with several dozen high-ranking former GOP officeholders in filing a Supreme Court brief opposed to Trump's position.
+Keisler has joined with several dozen high-ranking former Republican officeholders in filing a Supreme Court brief opposed to Trump's position.

 "The text of the Constitution has no provision granting this immunity.
 No court decision has ever recognized this immunity.
 The historical understanding in our country has always been exactly the opposite," Keisler says.
 "Fundamentally, Trump's argument's just at war with the basic precept of our system that says that no one's above the law."

-NYU law professor Trevor Morrison also pushes back at Trump's claim that his actions surrounding the 2020 election were part of a president's official duties.
-"The Constitution gives the president no role whatsoever in the administration of federal elections," says Morrison, adding that the states, Congress, even the vice president plays a role.
+New York University law professor Trevor Morrison also pushes back at Trump's claim that his actions surrounding the 2020 election were part of a president's official duties.
+"The Constitution gives the president no role whatsoever in the administration of federal elections," says Morrison, adding that the states, Congress and even the vice president play a role.
 But there is no mention in the Constitution of the president playing a role.

 Trump rests much of his argument on a 1982 Supreme Court decision holding that presidents have absolute immunity from civil lawsuits for their official acts.
 But the court majority in that case emphasized that it was not deciding whether a similar immunity exists when it comes to criminal prosecutions.